Divinity-dev/Leaderboard/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command:npm start

 ```sh
   npm start